luizpvas/holistic-ruby/README.md

 ## Features

-* Go to definition
+* Go to definition.
-* Find references
+* Find references.
-* Autocompletion
+* Autocompletion for namespaces, methods and local variables.
-* Package boundaries syntax highlighting, based on packwerk.
+* Syntax highlighting boundaries based on packwerk.
+* Outline dependencies.
+* Glossary.

-## Why did I build "toy" language server?
+## Why is it a toy language server?

-I built it for myself and I'm the only one using it.
+I use `holistic-ruby` on a daily basis in a faily large Ruby codebase.
+It seems stable and speedy.
+But...
+I built it for myself and I'm the only one using it :smile: